nicsure/nicfw2docs/programmer_with_WINE.md

 ```bash
 groups
 ```
-If you see `dialout` in the output (e.g., `username adm dialout cdrom sudo dip plugdev users lpadmin`), proceed to the next step.
+If you see `dialout` in the output (e.g., `username adm dialout cdrom sudo dip plugdev users lpadmin`), proceed to 'Installing .NET Runtime'.

 If `dialout` is missing, add yourself to the group:
 ```bash